wmde/wikibase-release-pipeline/deploy/README.md

 $wgSitename = "My New Site Name";
 ```

-Restart your Wikibase Service Container with
+Restart your Wikibase container with
 ```sh
 docker restart wikibase-suite-wikibase-1
 ```